sunnyroy04/LambdaTest-Assignment/Test3.md

+# LambdaTest-Assignment

-# Task 3:
+## Task 3

-# 1. Make a continuous Video of below steps
+### 1. Make a Continuous Video of Below Steps

-- Open an Emulator with a virtual device.
+- **Open an Emulator with a Virtual Device**
-- --- opened Emulator With virtual device
+  - Opened the Emulator with a virtual device (DemoAndroid14).

+- **Launch Installed Firefox Inside Virtual Device**
-- Launch installed Firefox inside virtual device
+  - Launched Firefox inside the virtual device.

-- ----launched
+- **Adb Shell Into the Device and List the Script Permissions Using the `ls` Command**
-- Now Adb Shell into the device and list the script permission using ls command that shows its permission.
+  - Used the `adb shell` to access the device and listed the script permissions using the `ls` command.
------  Changed Permission of the file test.sh
+  - Changed the permissions of the `test.sh` script.

-- Run the Script, its output should be displayed.
+- **Run the Script, Its Output Should Be Displayed**
-- -----run test.sh
+  - Ran the `test.sh` script on the emulator.
+  - The output of the script was displayed:
+    `Hi from Android!`

-- Stop the Video Recording.
+- **Stop the Video Recording**
-videos are atteced
+  - Stopped the video recording after the execution.

+**Video is attached.**

 https://github.com/user-attachments/assets/d807ff5e-f8e4-48a9-931f-4f3d8e46c79e